 May contain errors — check source documents for definitive information.

-The bill would raise the number of paid ministerial salaries by increasing three specific caps for different ministerial ranks, applying across the UK and taking effect when enacted.
-The Lords version adds further changes, lifting total paid ministerial salaries to 120 and increasing the minimum number of Lords ministers eligible for salaries, with an estimated annual cost of £600,000–£850,000.
+This Bill would raise the number of paid ministerial salaries allowed under the Ministerial and Other Salaries Act 1975 by increasing three specific salary caps.
+It would lift the total paid ministerial salaries from 109 to 120 and raise the minimum number of Lords ministers eligible for salaries to 25, applying UK‑wide and taking effect as soon as the Act is enacted, with an estimated annual cost of about £0.6–0.85 million.

 Generated 5 March 2026